nickmcgreivy/WeakBaselinesMLPDE/README.md

 ## Instructions for use

 Each folder titled `article[insert number here]` contains code to reproduce one or more of the results in that article.
 Each folder contains instructions for running the code contained in that folder, as well as explanations for the output of that code.
 Most folders take only a few seconds, and no more than a minute, to run.
-Article 4 and article 6 take hours and minutes to run respectively, so we include a .png file with the expected output for each article.
+Articles 4, 6, and 43 take minutes and/or hours to run, so we include a .png file with the expected output for each article.